laminlabs/lamindb/docs/registries.md

 qs.to_dataframe()
 ```

-Note that the `SQLRecord` registries in LaminDB are Django Models and any [Django query](https://docs.djangoproject.com/en/stable/topics/db/queries/) works.
+Note that the `SQLRecord` classes in LaminDB are Django Models and any [Django query](https://docs.djangoproject.com/en/stable/topics/db/queries/) works.

 ## Query objects by features